jonnonz1/nz-statute-book/acts/public/1992/electricity-act-1992.md

 (3) Subject to section 12, every order made under subsection (2) shall be final.

 ### 12 Appeal on question of law
-(1) Where any party to an objection under section 9 is dissatisfied with the decision of a District Court on that objection as being erroneous in point of law, that party may appeal to the High Court on the question of law only.
+(1) Where any party to an objection under section 9 is dissatisfied with the decision of the District Court on that objection as being erroneous in point of law, that party may appeal to the High Court on the question of law only.
 (2) Subject to subsection (3), every appeal under this section shall be heard and determined in accordance with rules of court.
 (3) Subpart 8 of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to every appeal under this section.
 (4) Subject to section 13, where a notice of appeal is filed pursuant to this section, the notice or requirement to which the notice of appeal relates shall be suspended until the appeal has been determined or abandoned.